FC 08 Homburg

 Fußball-Club 08 Homburg or simply FC Homburg is a German association football club based in Homburg, Saarland, that competes in the Regionalliga Südwest.

+History

 The club was founded on 15 June 1908 as Fussball Club Homburg by a group of seventeen young men at the local Hohenburg pub.

-History

 In February 1913 they were renamed Fussballverein Homburg and went on to take the local championship that season.
 By the mid-1920s the side was playing second-division football, but folded on 27 August 1936.
 A new multi-sport club known as VfL Homburg was formed 5 March 1937 out of a group of local sides that included Turnverein 1878 Homburg, Schwimmverein Homburg, Kraftsportverein Homburg, Boxclub Homburg, Tennis-Club Homburg, as well as the former membership of the defunct FV.
 The footballers again took up play in second-tier competition and failed in two attempts (1938, 1941) to win their way through the regional promotion playoff to the first division Gauliga Südwest.

 After World War II, Allied occupation authorities dissolved all types of associations in Germany, including football clubs.
-The club was soon re-constituted as Sportverein Homburg and captured a division championship in the Amateurliga Saarland (III) in 1948 before resuming the name FC Homburg in January 1949.
+The club was soon re-constituted as Sportverein Homburg and won a division championship in the Amateurliga Saarland (III) in 1948 before resuming the name FC Homburg in January 1949.

 The Saarland was occupied by the French who made various efforts to see the state become independent of Germany or join France.
 In sport this was manifested as separate 1952 Olympic and 1954 World Cup teams for Saarland, the establishment of a short-lived football league for the state, and the German club 1.
 FC Saarbrücken playing in the French second division.
 Homburg played in the Saarland Ehrenliga from 1949 to 1951 as FC Homburg-Saar.
 By the time of the 1951–52 season the return of German teams to the German Football Association had been negotiated: the Ehrenliga faded away and by 1956 the independent Saarland Fussball Bund had re-joined the DFB.